Manuel Estrada Cabrera: Unionist Party and end of Cabrera's regime

 Estrada Cabrera’s downfall had quite a unique conclusion without the involvement of the United States.
-Overall, American interests where no longer considering Estrada Cabrera as a suitable patron, especially American companies such as The United Fruit Company.
-It was unusual at the time to see The United States turn their back on Estrada Cabrera, for U.S. representation would usually act as a “kingmaker,” as put in the words of James R Handy.
+Overall, American interests where no longer considering Estrada Cabrera as a suitable patron, especially American companies such as the United Fruit Company.
+It was unusual at the time for the United States to turn their back on Estrada Cabrera, as U.S. representation usually acted as a "kingmaker" in the words of James R. Handy.

-It was believed that one of the few reasons that led to Estrada Cabrera not receiving any support from the U.S. was due to the lack of involvement during the First World War.
-The U.S. requested the Estrada Government to restrict a large German population found within Guatemala, which held several assets connected to coffee as explained by Ralph Lee Woodward.
-Cabrera did very little when it came down to seizing these German businesses and reselling them to the American assets.
-One of the only major German Businesses to eventually be seized was the Empresa Eléctrica del Sur, which was later sold to an American business was the called Henry W. Catlin’s Electric Lighting Company in 1885.
+It was believed that one of the reasons that led to Estrada Cabrera not receiving any support from the U.S. was due to Guatemala's lack of involvement during the First World War.
+The U.S. requested that the Estrada Government restrict the large German-Guatemalan population, which held several assets connected to coffee as explained by Ralph Lee Woodward.
+Cabrera did very little when it came down to seizing these German-owned businesses and reselling them to American companies.
+One of the German-owned businesses to have been seized was the Empresa Eléctrica del Sur, which was later sold to an American business called Henry W. Catlin’s Electric Lighting Company in 1885.